-Under PRC law, Leju Holdings Limited may provide funding to our PRC subsidiaries only through capital contributions or loans, and to our PRC consolidated variable interest entities only through loans, subject to satisfaction of applicable government registration and approval requirements.
-In the years ended December 31, 2019, 2020 and 2021, Leju Holdings Limited extended loans with outstanding principal amount of RMB40.0 million, RMB40.0 million and RMB40.0 million, respectively, to our intermediate holding companies and subsidiaries, and our consolidated variable interest entities received RMB40.0 million, RMB40.0 million and RMB40.0 million and RMB40.0 million and RMB40.0 million and RMB40.0 million as capital or investment, respectively.
+Under PRC law, Leju Holdings Limited may provide funding to our PRC subsidiaries only through capital contributions or loans, and to the variable interest entities only through loans, subject to satisfaction of applicable government registration and approval requirements.
+In the years ended December 31, 2020, 2021 and 2022, Leju Holdings Limited extended loans with outstanding principal amount of RMB40.0 million, RMB40.0 million and RMB40.0 million, respectively, to our intermediate holding companies and subsidiaries, and the variable interest entities received RMB40.0 million, RMB40.0 million and RMB40.0 million as capital or investment, respectively.
+Furthermore, cash transfers from Leju to our PRC subsidiaries and the variable interest entities are subject to PRC governmental control on currency conversion.
+As a result, the funds held by Leju may not be available to fund the operations of our PRC subsidiaries or the variable interest entities in China.
+See "Item 3.D.
+Key Information-Risk Factors-Risks Related to Doing Business in China-Governmental control of currency conversion may affect the value of your investment."